flalom/vcf-reformatter/README.md

 Did it ever happen that you had VCF files and you wanted to have a look at the data as you would do with a normal table? `VCF Reformatter` is here for your rescue!

-A Rust command-line tool for parsing and reformatting VCF (Variant Call Format) files, with special support for VEP (Variant Effect Predictor) annotations.
+A Rust command-line tool for parsing and reformatting VCF (Variant Call Format) files, with support for VEP (Variant Effect Predictor) and SnpEff annotations.
 This tool flattens complex VCF files into tab-separated values (TSV) format for easier downstream analysis.
 Also incredibly useful for quick checks to your data!

 # VCF Reformatter